cornell-dti/office-hours/docs/setup.md

 `> yarn start`

 Alternatively, if you are only doing front-end work, you may use the proxy key of the `client/package.json` and set it to `https://queue-me-in.herokuapp.com`.
-This will cause your development build to use the server implementation that we have hosted.
+This will cause your development build to use the server implementation that we have hosted. _Note:_ this only works if the database structure/backend has not changed between your local code and the deployed version.

 ### Fake authentication